Adamant-im/ETH-transactions-storage/README.md

 web3 = Web3(Web3.IPCProvider("/home/parity/.local/share/io.parity.ethereum/jsonrpc.ipc"))
 ```

-Indexer may fetch transactions not from the beginnig, but from special block number.
+Indexer can fetch transactions not from the beginnig, but from special block number.
 It will speed up indexing process and reduce database size.
-If you wand to indicate starting Ethereum block number, set it instead of default `46146` value.
+If you want to indicate starting Ethereum block number, set it instead of default `46146` value.

 ``` python
     if maxblockindb is None: